dahrse-midlands/dahrse-midlands-website-codebase/dahrsemidlandswebsite/content/communitynetwork/profiles.md

 #hidden = false # Hide the content from the list pages
 +++

 Welcome to the DAHRSE-Midlands Community Showcase!
-Here, we highlight the profiles and contributions of Digital Arts and Humanities Research Software Engineers across the Midlands.
+Meet the people behind Digital Arts and Humanities research across the Midlands.
+Each profile gives you a quick snapshot of who they are, what they do, and how to connect.
+Explore roles, affiliations, expertise, and interests—all in one place.
+Every profile is shared with consent, and while some members may be offline, their work continues to make an impact.
+Ready to discover the community?
+Start exploring below!

 ---